Johan André PRO said over 4 years ago on Tracking Changes on Action Text :

 end

-tbcooney said almost 4 years ago on Tracking Changes on Action Text :
+tbcooney said over 4 years ago on Tracking Changes on Action Text :

 This is a great episode!
 The Lockbox gem recently added support for Action Text Rich Text snippets to encrypt them. would it be possible to restore a version of an article record?
 Basecamp does something similar to this episode, where a Document has many Document::Version and the user can see an updated view of all the changes that have happened to the document.
 For restoring a version, you can open up a Document::Version and click a button to "Make this the current version."

-tbcooney said almost 4 years ago on Tracking Changes on Action Text :
+tbcooney said over 4 years ago on Tracking Changes on Action Text :

 I think it wouldn't justify it's own controller, and `restore` could be an action on the `Document::VersionsController`.
 The route might look like this, but I'm not sure what the logic in that method would look like.